2018 New England Patriots season: Offseason

 On February 5, 2018, the Detroit Lions hired Patriots defensive coordinator Matt Patricia to serve as head coach.

 On February 6, the Indianapolis Colts announced hiring Patriots offensive coordinator Josh McDaniels as their new head coach.
 The next day, McDaniels abruptly rejected the offer citing personal reasons, and decided to stay a part of the Patriots' organization.
-The controversy surrounding this decision led McDaniels' then-agent Bob LaMonte to terminate their professional relationship.
+The controversy surrounding this decision led McDaniels' agent Bob LaMonte to terminate their professional relationship.